WalkerTexas-coder/rails_jwt_demo/README.md

 ```
 - This token is sent to the client via the Authorization headers as a bearer token
 - For more infor checkout out [jwt](https://jwt.io/)
-- a full list of claims that can be passed to the second object can be found [here](https://www.iana.org/assignments/jwt/jwt.xhtml#claims)
+- A full list of claims that can be passed to the second object can be found [here](https://www.iana.org/assignments/jwt/jwt.xhtml#claims)
   - Note that if you send JWT tokens through HTTP headers, you should try to prevent them from getting too big.
 Some servers don't accept more than 8 KB in headers.
 If you are trying to embed too much information in a JWT token, like by including all the user's permissions, you may need an alternative solution.

 # Creating a Rails Api app